pococms/website/docs/th-create-with-framework.md

 ```

-The contents of `mytheme.css` are pretty much blank and
+The contents of the file `.poco/themes/mytheme/mytheme.css` are pretty much blank and
 will have no affect on the theme so far: